Commitment, Passion, Justice For You

 If you or a loved one has suffered a compression fracture, then you need to consult with a personal injury lawyer.
 A compression fracture can have far-reaching consequences.
 You deserve full compensation so that you receive good medical treatment and make necessary adjustments.
 A deeper understanding of compression fractures will shed more light on why you need to seek legal expertise from our compression fracture back injury lawyers when filing a claim.

 Compression fractures can be sustained in accidents such as car accidents.
-In fact, most fractures are sustained in motor vehicle accidents.
-The fracture is often combined with other injuries such as an upper bone fracture or whiplash.
+Most fractures are sustained in motor vehicle accidents where the fracture is often combined with other injuries such as an upper bone fracture or whiplash.

 In as much as you have suffered an accident, you still need to determine liability.
 This involves complex legal procedures and elements.
 This is why it is best to let a personal injury lawyer handle your case.

 People who have suffered a compression fracture complain of acute back pain that can escalate into chronic pain.
 Other symptoms include loss of height, loss of muscle and crowding of the internal organs.
 Patients may also suffer the following vertebral fracture symptoms:

-• Restricted spinal mobility
+- Restricted spinal mobility

-• Sudden or sharp back pain
+- Sudden or sharp back pain

-• Intense pain when standing or walking
+- Intense pain when standing or walking

-• Pain when lying on your back
+- Pain when lying on your back

-• Disability or deformity
+- Disability or deformity

-Progression of fracture symptoms
+Progression of Fracture Symptoms

-A compression fracture may start as a mild back pain, however, with time, it may develop into chronic pain.
+A compression fracture may start as mild back pain, however, with time, it may develop into chronic pain.
 In fact, most patients are not aware that they have a compression fracture because it mainly manifests as back pain.
 If you have been injured in an accident and have suffered a spinal injury, it is important to get an MRI or a CT scan.
 Do not simply dismiss the pain because it can get worse over time.

-It is critical that a compression or vertebral fracture is correctly diagnosed.
-Failure to do this can lead to complications in future.
+A compression or vertebral fracture must be correctly diagnosed.; failure to do this can lead to complications in the future.
 Treatment should also be administered immediately so that the back does not deteriorate.
-Spinal injuries and fractures can be life-altering.
-In some case, patients are unable to make a full recovery.
+Spinal injuries and fractures can be life-altering and in some cases, patients are unable to make a full recovery.

 A compression fracture could mean that you have to make adjustments.
 It could even mean that you switch jobs because you can no longer handle the job pressure and workload.
 The future cost implications of your injury must be factored in when calculating compensation.
-On your own, you may not know how much your claim is worth.
-If you understate your injuries, you may not be in a position to recover the money.
+On your own, you may not know how much your claim is worth and if you understate your injuries, you may not be in a position to recover the money.
 An injury lawyer will not settle for less than your claim is worth.